sampadkar21/KnowDIY/README.md

 ## 📦 Exporting Vector Store

-You can persist or share the knowledge base as a compressed file: ![vectordb.zip]
+You can persist or share the knowledge base as a compressed file:[vectordb.zip](./vectordb.zip)

 ## 📚 Citations & Resources